Code-Institute-Submissions/MSP1-1/README.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code and files
 1. [Adobe Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
-    - Photoshop was used to resizing images and editing photos
+    - Photoshop was used to resize images and edit photos
 1. [Adobe Illustrator:](https://www.adobe.com/ie/products/illustrator.html)
     - Illustrator was used to create the company logo
 1. [Adobe Premiere:](https://www.adobe.com/ie/products/premiere.html)
-    - Illustrator was used to create the video hero
+    - Premiere was used to create the video hero
 1. [WireFrame Pro:](https://mockflow.com/apps/wireframepro/)
     - WireframePro was used to create the [wireframes](https://github.com/) during the design process.